 Deferred financing fees, which primarily consist of direct incremental legal and accounting fees relating to the potential IPO, are capitalized.
 The deferred financing fees will be offset against IPO proceeds upon the consummation of the offering.
 In the event the offering is terminated, deferred financing fees will be expensed.
-At December 31, 2013, \$2,739 was capitalized and deferred.
+At December 31, 2013 and at June 30, 2014 (unaudited), \$2,739 and \$3,480, respectively, were capitalized and deferred.
 No amounts were capitalized and deferred as of December 31, 2012.